 What quality do you have that differs you from others ?

-Qualiy that you possess that differs you from other.
+“What quality do you have that differs you from others ?”

 Why interviewers ask "What quality do you have that differs you from others ?"